vapourlang/vapour-website/src/pages/contribute.md

 Vapour is still in its very early stages, contributing is probably not easy but certainly welcome, thank you for even considering it!

+This document only meant to guide anyone who would want to contribute, it gives an overview of how the project is structured.

 ## Internals

 This is just briefly going over the internals as it may help you contribute.